daveta/analytics/troubleshooting_500.md

 ### Enable Application Insights on ASP.Net
 For basic Application Insights support, consult [here]() https://docs.microsoft.com/en-us/azure/application-insights/app-insights-asp-net).
-The Bot Framework provides an additional level of Application Insights telemetry, but it willnot be required for diagnosing http 500 errors.
+The Bot Framework provides an additional level of Application Insights telemetry, but it will not be required for diagnosing HTTP 500 errors.

 ### Enable on node.js
 For basic Application Insights support, consult [here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-nodejs?toc=/azure/azure-monitor/toc.json).
-The Bot Framework provides an additional level of Application Insights telemetry, but it willnot be required for diagnosing http 500 errors.
+The Bot Framework provides an additional level of Application Insights telemetry, but it will not be required for diagnosing HTTP 500 errors.

 ## Query for exceptions
 The easiest method of analytizing HTTP staus code 500 errors is to begin with exceptions.